Making A Public Interest Disclosure

 Information that is unlikely to meet the threshold of a PID includes information related to:

-Disclosers can make a PID about an intelligence agency to an authorised officer belonging to the relevant agency itself, or to us.
+Disclosers can make a PID in relation to a NIC agency to an authorised officer belonging to that agency, or to us.
 Authorised officers are responsible for receiving, assessing and allocating PIDs.

-Current intelligence agency staff that meet the definition of a public official can also make a PID about their agency to an authorised officer through their supervisor.
+Current NIC agency staff that meet the definition of a public official can also make a PID about their NIC agency to an authorised officer through their supervisor.

 See the Ombudsman’s website for general information about how agencies handle and manage PIDs.

-It is best to make a PID directly to the intelligence agency concerned in the first instance wherever possible.
-If you believe it is not appropriate for the agency to handle the disclosure, or you fear reprisal action, you can make a PID to us.
+It is best to make a PID directly to the NIC agency concerned in the first instance wherever possible.
+If you believe it is not appropriate for the NIC agency to handle the disclosure, or you fear reprisal action, you can make a PID to us.

-If you are concerned about making a PID about an intelligence agency to the agency itself, you can contact us to discuss your options:
+If you are concerned about making a PID about a NIC agency within our jurisdiction you can contact us to discuss your options:

-To make a PID directly to us, click the button below or contact our team via the following contact options:
+To make a PID directly to us, contact our team via the following contact options:

 Individuals who are current or former 'public officials' are covered by the protections in the PID Act when making a disclosure to us.